steveshead/django-product-app-v1.0/README.md

 ```

 To Do:
-* Create a dropdown menu to select user to view
+* Create a base version so it can be themed
+* Rebuild profiles for public and private viewing
+* Rebuild success page after form fill
 * Rebuild user account functionality with more robust code